Snipy7374/dispatcher/README.md

 An extension to easily dispatch custom events for discord bots.

-This extension can ideally work with any discord.py fork (disnake, nextcord, pycord) and it comes with typing support for every of these forks.
+This extension can ideally work with any discord.py-derived library (e.g., disnake, nextcord, pycord) and comes with full typing support for every of them.

-# Example
+## Example

 ```py
 import disnake